official-stockfish/networks/README.md

-# networks
+# networks (private directory)

-This repository contains the networks as required by the NNUE evaluation in Stockfish.
+This repository may contain in the future the networks as required by the NNUE evaluation in Stockfish.
+At the time of this writing (12th of August, 2020) this directory has been made private to hide it and avoid confusion for the general users, because we moved away from github to store networks to a dedicated server donated by noobpwnftw (see https://tests.stockfishchess.org/nns).
+We keep this directory "just in case" we might want to come back to github to store networks in the future.

 ## general